 The palm branch over the Christian Origins/Current Faith wordmark alludes to peace, especially when Jesus entered Jerusalem on a donkey on the Sunday before his crucifixion.
 We remember this as Palm Sunday on the liturgical calendar.
 The palm branch also represents victory, from the crown that Greco-Roman athletes received for winning.
 Paul of Tarsus wrote, "Every athlete exercises self-control in all things.
 They do it to receive a perishable wreath, but we an imperishable" (1 Cor.
 9:25).
 The "eternal green" represents life and good health.
 The scroll points to Jesus as the incarnate Word of God, which he gave to us in both the written form we call "scripture" and in the sacrament of communion (Luke 24:35).

 Finally, the Christian Origins/Current Faith script is the centerpiece of the logo.
 It tells you, the reader, what to expect from this ministry in terms of lessons and theology.
 "Christian Origins" takes priority over the modern period because God chose to send Jesus in flesh and blood at a specified time in human history.
 The New Testament is our primary source for the historical Jesus, as well as the model for how to conduct church matters today.
-Papyrus is the font that I chose for "Christian Origins" because it resembles the handwriting of ancient Near Eastern scribes on scrolls made from papyrus.
-I chose Lucida Handwriting for the "Current Faith" part of the wordmark, which is indented slightly to show the forward motion of Christianity to Jesus' return.
-This was to keep the same theme of handwriting by a human being, but in the contemporary.
+Papyrus is the font for "Christian Origins" because it resembles the handwriting of ancient Near Eastern scribes on scrolls made from papyrus.
+Lucida Handwriting is the style for the "Current Faith" part of the wordmark, which is indented slightly to show the forward motion of Christianity to Jesus' return.
+This is to keep the same handwriting theme by a human being but in contemporary time.

-One of my personal hobbies aside from Christian theology is sports logos and uniforms.
+One of my hobbies aside from Christian theology is sports logos and uniforms.
 I read the updates from SportsLogos.net daily, which includes a database of nearly all brands in professional and collegiate sports throughout North America.
 Over time, I realized I wanted an icon for Christian Origins/Current Faith that would fully convey my teaching and ministry goals.
 Through the years, I gradually moved toward the simplicity of an athletic-type logo.
-After all, the most iconic brands in the world such as the "steelmark" of the Pittsburgh Steelers say quite a bit with very little.
-This was the concept I was trying to recreate.
+After all, the most iconic brands in the world such as the roundel of the Philadelphia Union, my favorite club in Major League Soccer, say quite a bit with very little.
+This was the concept I was going for.
 An even better example is the cross, which symbolizes Jesus and his church throughout the world.
-The anchor itself features a stylized one.
-However, the early church preferred the fish, which we still use today as an emblem on our vehicles.
+The anchor in the Christian Origins/Current Faith logo features a stylized cross.
+However, the early church preferred the fish, still in use today as an auto emblem.